raspberrypi/documentation/hardware/industrial/README.md

 To program these bits, you will need to use the vcmailbox.
 This is a Linux driver interface to the firmware which will handle the programming of the rows.
 To do this, please refer to the documentation [here](https://github.com/raspberrypi/firmware/wiki/Mailbox-property-interface), and the vcmailbox example application [here](https://github.com/raspberrypi/userland/blob/master/host_applications/linux/apps/vcmailbox/vcmailbox.c).

-The vcmailbox application can be used directly from the command line on a Raspberry Pi Raspbian build.
+The vcmailbox application can be used directly from the command line on a Raspberry Pi Raspberry Pi OS build.
 An example usage would be:

 ```
 pi@raspberrypi:~ $ /opt/vc/bin/vcmailbox 0x00010004 8 8 0 0